-Ideally, the CFO should have broad visibility across the whole organisation.
+The CFO needs visibility across the whole organisation.
 Stakeholders will be looking to the finance function to provide a joined-up picture.

-However, if data continues to remain scattered across systems and departmental silos, it is going to be very difficult for your team to deliver results.
+However, if data continues to remain scattered across systems and departmental silos, it is going to be difficult to deliver results.